 Variations

-The base recipe for this slow-cooked goulash can be adapted in the following ways:
+The base recipe for this dutch oven goulash can be adapted in the following ways:

-- Add in ยฝ teaspoon of toasted caraway seeds.
+- Caraway Seeds: Add in ½ teaspoon of toasted caraway seeds.
 Some people swear that this spice is essential to authentic goulash.
-Caraway imparts a slightly citrussy liquorice flavour to recipes, that is not to everybody’s taste (definitely not my family’s, I’ve discovered)
+Caraway imparts a slightly citrusy liquorice flavour to recipes.
+It is not to everybody's taste (definitely not my family's, I've discovered)

-- Swap the beef for veal, pork or lamb
+- Swap the meat: Try veal, pork or lamb

-- Alternatively, leave out the beef but drop in meatballs 30 minutes before the end of the cooking time
+- Meatball goulash: Alternatively, leave out the beef but drop in meatballs 30 minutes before the end of the cooking time

-- For a vegetarian goulash, replace the meat with more vegetables and stir some pre-cooked black beans through.
-You’ll also need to swap the beef stock for vegetable stock (or even better – mushroom stock) and ditch the Wocestershire sauce in favour of soy sauce
+- Vegetarian goulash: Replace the meat with more vegetables and stir some pre-cooked black beans through.
+You'll also need to swap the beef stock for vegetable stock (or even better - mushroom stock) and ditch the Worcestershire sauce in favour of soy sauce.

 Serving suggestions

-My favourite way to serve beef goulash is to ladle portions into bowls alongside crusty bread for dunking and mopping up that gloriously rich and dark piquant gravy.
+My favourite way to serve dutch oven goulash is to ladle portions into bowls alongside crusty bread for dunking and mopping up that gloriously rich and dark piquant gravy.
 However, there are plenty of other options:

-Have you made this recipe for slow-cooked goulash?
+Have you made this recipe for slow cooked beef goulash?
 Please give it a rating or comment.
 I love to hear how you get along with my recipes.

 Want to keep in touch?
 Sign up to receive LittleSugarSnaps newsletters to hear when new recipes are published.
 You'll get a free welcome e-book with my top baking tips and 5 favourite cake recipes.
 Or stay in touch on Facebook, Instagram and Pinterest.